AFGHANISTAN

 Afghanistan in the 20th Century

-In 1963 Zahir Shah took full control of Afghanistan at the age of 49.
-In that same year, he forced Prime Minister Mohammed Daoud Khan to resign.
-Khan wanted a unified Pashtun people, and at the time the Pashtuns were spread throughout Afghanistan and the newly formed Pakistan.
-In 1962, he invaded Pakistan in an attempt to create a Pashtunistan.
-The Afghan military was thwarted and he was forced to resign.
-For the next ten years, Zahir transformed Afghanistan into a modern democracy.
-He introduced a new constitution that guaranteed free elections, civil rights, and universal suffrage.
-In 1973, when Zahir was in Italy for surgery, Daoud staged a coup d’état.
-In lieu of starting a civil war, Zahir abdicated and did not return to Afghanistan until 2002.
+In 1963, Zahir Shah took full control of Afghanistan and forced Prime Minister Mohammed Daoud Khan to resign.
+In 1962, Khan’s goal was to unify the Pashtun people by invading Pakistan in an attempt to form Pashtunistan so that they would be less dispersed.
+For the next ten years Zahir transformed Afghanistan into a modern democracy by introducing a new constitution that guaranteed free elections, civil rights, and universal suffrage.
+In 1973, Daoud staged a coup d’état.
+In lieu of starting a civil war, Zahir resigned and did not return to Afghanistan until 2002.

 The Saur Revolution and the 1979 Soviet Invasion